tripu/Vita/sys/base-software.md

 Base software
 =============

-Basic, standard software to install on all computers of mine…
+Basic, standard software to install on all (desktop) computers of mine.

 Command–line utilities
 ----------------------